 Furniture, equipment and tools

-The studio/bedrooms have two beds each plus a working table (except in apartment 2, where the the other room is only for sleeping).
+The apartments are equipped with necessities for living plus some additional tools and equipment.
+The rooms have two beds each plus a working table (except the smaller room in apartment 2 which only has beds).
 Spare mattresses are also available.
 You are free to arrange the furniture in the apartment as you see fit, but please return the arrangement upon leaving.

 Bedding and towels are in the closets.
 Please wash any bedding and towels you have used before you leave.
-Cleaning equipment, detergents etc should be stored in the closet in the hallways.
+Cleaning equipment, detergents etc should be stored in the closets in the hallways.

 Please take care of the furniture and interior.
 If you do any painting, woodwork or similar, you are required to cover your working area and make sure there will be no spills or scratches to the furniture and interior.

-Note: Any other bicycles, carriages or other tools and equipment elsewhere on the island are private property.
+Note: Any other bicycles, carriages, tools and equipment elsewhere on the island are private property.
 You are not allowed to lend, use or move them unless you have an explicit permission.

 We have collected a small library of books on the topics of archipelago, maritime history, nature and art.
 They are available in our bookshelf, located in apartment 1.
 Feel free to borrow them from your neighbour.